safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 <br>**6) Publish Workspace**
 <br>Save and publish the workspace.

-If the workspace name is different to that used in the Exercise 4 workspace, an update will need to be made as follows.
+You can either update the published workspace or rename it.

-Navigate to the FME Workspace Subscriptions page.
+In FME Server, navigate to the FME Workspace Subscriptions page.
 Notice that a Subscription will have been automatically created when registering the workspace with the Notification Service in the previous exercise.
-For example, if the workspace was called RealTime4, the Subscription name will be something like admin.Training.RealTime4:
+For example, if the workspace was called RealTime-Ex4, the Subscription name will be something like admin.Training.RealTime-Ex44:

 ![](./Images/Img4.432.Ex5.RescueEsmerelda.png)